ACCA vs CPA: Differences & Career Prospects | Zell Education

 Financial Reporting (FR)

-The paper is called FR Shortly and is known as the F7 paper of the ACCA curriculum.
+The paper is called FR shortly and is known as the F7 paper of the ACCA curriculum.

 • Creating financial statements for a business.